JamesSaxon/jamessaxon.github.io/_posts/2021-03-22-making-an-olm-meter.md

   [HC-SR501][sr501-tutorial] (examples in links).
 This project simply requires you to interleave those two parts, apply a little bit of processing, and upload the variables.
-For example, two ultrasonic sensor "counts" (distance below threshold) 20 ms apart do not count as "separate people."
+For example, two "counts" from an ultrasonic sensor (distance below threshold) 20 ms apart do not count as "separate people."
-So we must decide what thresholds to apply and what separation in time counts as a "new" person.
+We must decide what thresholds to apply and what separation in time counts as a "new" person.
-I aggregate counts for a minute, and then push a fragment of Influx line protocol:
+I aggregate counts for a minute, and then push a fragment of Influx line protocol to the cloud:
 ```
 snprintf(pub_var, sizeof(pub_var), "p=%d,s=%d", pir_count, ultrasonic sensor_count);
 Particle.publish("park_count", pub_var);